mirko1987/claude-angular-multiagent/PUBLISHING.md

 ### 1.1 Update References

-Replace all `YOUR_USERNAME` placeholders with your actual GitHub username:
+Replace all `mirko1987` placeholders with your actual GitHub username:

 ```bash
 # In action.yml